-&lt;sup>24 See Nissenbaum [what context is and isn't] arguing against this practice.
+27 See Nissenbaum [what context is and isn't] arguing against this practice.
 Nissenbaum, Helen.
 "Respect for context as a benchmark for privacy online: What it is and isn't."
 Cahier de prospective 19 (2014).

-&lt;sup>25 Although it lies outside the scope of this article to develop this point, we wish to draw attention to an important literature that has deeply influenced our thinking, including Binns, Reuben, and Elettra Bietti.
-"Dissolving privacy, one merger at a time: Competition, data and third party tracking."
-Computer Law

-&amp; Security Review 36 (2020): 105369.
+28 Although it lies outside the scope of this article to develop this point, we wish to draw attention to an important literature that has deeply influenced our thinking, including Binns, Reuben, and Elettra Bietti.
+"Dissolving privacy, one merger at a time: Competition, data and third-party tracking."
+Computer Law & Security Review 36 (2020): 105369.
 Cohen, Julie E. Between truth and power.
 Oxford University Press, 2019.
 Kapczynski, Amy.
 "The law of informational capitalism."
 Yale law journal 129, no. 5 (2020): 1460-1515.

-&lt;sup>26 See also Citron, Danielle Keats, and Daniel J. Solove.
+29 See also Citron, Danielle Keats, and Daniel J. Solove.
 "Privacy harms."
 BUL Rev. 102 (2022): 793. ("people's expectations may be betrayed, resulting in their data being shared with third parties that may use it in detrimental ways -but precisely when and how is unknown."